fenok/react-router-typesafe-routes/README.md

 // For other params, we would need to implement SearchParamType and StateParamType. const looseString: ParamType<string, string | number | boolean> = {
     getPlainParam(value) {
-        return String(value);
+        // It's always guaranteed that value is not 'undefined' here. return String(value);
     },
     getTypedParam(value) {